wordofwarning/wordofwarning.org/current/2017-spring/alexander/index.md

 #### Venue + Booking Details
 Date: Thursday 16 February 2017, 6-9pm
-<a href="http://www.whitworth.manchester.ac.uk/visit/gettinghere" target="_blank">Venue: the Whitworth</a>, The University of Manchester, Oxford Road, Manchester, M15 6ER
+<a href="http://www.whitworth.manchester.ac.uk/visit" target="_blank">Venue: the Whitworth</a>, The University of Manchester, Oxford Rd, M'cr M15 6ER
+Venue Tel: 0161 275 7450 (the Whitworth)
 Tickets: free to enter at any time; *you can also <a href="http://contactmcr.com/whats-on/64894-qc17-fk-alexander-i-could-go-on-singing-over-the-rainbow" target="_blank">book one of a limited number of tickets (via Contact)</a> for an intense experience between: 6-7pm, 7-8pm, 8-9pm.*
-Venue (the Whitworth) Tel: 0161 275 7450 | Box Office (Contact) Tel: 0161 274 0600
+Box Office Tel: 0161 274 0600 (Contact)

 #### Access Information
 Age advisory: all ages (parental/guardian discretion).
 A durational performance installation allowing audience members to freely come and go over 3 hours; for an intense 1-2-1 experience book a free ticket in one of the hourly slots. **Warning**: uses strobe lighting and loud noise music; earplugs available on request.
 For specific age + access information please email <mailto:info@habmcr.org> or call 0161 232 6086.